 All questions of service life involve materials.
-Stress Engineering Services has a staff of highly qualified materials engineers and metallurgists strategically located in offices throughout North America (Houston, Cincinnati, New Orleans, Baton Rouge, and Calgary), all devoted to diagnosing the materials suitability for continued service.
+Stress Engineering Services has an extensive staff of highly qualified materials engineers and metallurgists strategically located in offices throughout North America (Houston, Cincinnati, New Orleans, Baton Rouge, and Calgary), all devoted to diagnosing the material's suitability for continued service.

-Stress Engineering Services can provide teams of metallurgists and technicians to conduct the in-situ FMR assessments or if needed, leverage resources back at one of our three laboratories.
+Stress Engineering Services can provide teams of metallurgists and technicians to conduct the in-situ FMR assessments or, if needed, leverage resources back at our laboratories.
 This approach enables us to quickly assess degradation mechanisms that impact the service life of your equipment.
+These results can also be used as important inputs in fitness-for-service assessments (e.g., API 579-1ASME FFS-1).